 Try our simple and delicious Irish cream custard bread pudding that’s bursting with soft and creamy goodness.
 Top it off with our smooth and sweet sauce and vanilla ice cream.

 In a mixing bowl, combine the eggs, sugar, salt, milk, lrish cream liqueur, & vanilla extract.
 Beat until evenly incorporated & sugar has completely dissolved.

 Allow the custard to be absorbed into the bread, roughly 30 minutes.

 Transfer the mixture into your prepared baking tin & shake slightly.

 Bake the pudding for 45 minutes, or until a cake tester comes out clean.

 While the pudding is baking, prepare the sauce by combining water & sugar in a saucepot.
-Dissolve and bring it to a boil.
+Dissolve & bring it to a boil.

 In a mixing bowl, dissolve cornstarch into your liqueur.
-Add this mixture into the sugar and water mixture.
+Add this mixture into the sugar & water mixture.
 Sauce should thicken slightly.

-When done, remove your saucepot from the stovetop and add your cold butter.
+When done, remove your saucepot from the stovetop & add your cold butter.
 Whisk vigorously until evenly incorporated.
 Your sauce now should be glossy.

-Immediately pour ¾‘s of the sauce onto the bread pudding and return back to the oven.
+Immediately pour ¾ of the sauce onto the bread pudding & return back to the oven.
 Bake for another 10 minutes until the pudding has fully absorbed the sauce.

 Scoop out a portion based on your preference, drizzle with more sauce before serving.
 Best served together with a scoop of vanilla ice cream.